Experience Sustainable Periods with Cherriful

 AD- This is a sponsored post.
 All thoughts and opinions remain my own.

-We all know periods are rubbish, and there’s nothing I would rather do than get under the covers with a hot water bottle and hide from the world when I’m on my period!
-But did you know that periods are also pretty rubbish for the planet?
+We all know periods aren’t great, and there’s nothing I would rather do than get under the covers with a hot water bottle and hide from the world when I’m on my period!

 For example, in the U.S. one person who menstruates will use between 5 and 15 thousand pads and tampons in their lifetime.
 The vast majority of these products end up in landfills, as plastic waste.

-Dispose of Pads/Tampons Properly
+Dispose of Pads or Tampons Properly

 It is never a good idea to flush period products down the toilet, and you need to make sure to put your products in the bin where they can be disposed of properly.